 Nike Air Footscape Desert Chukka

-This sneaker exhibits an unconventional design which reviewers had contrasting opinions about its overall style.
+The unconventional Air Footscape Desert Chukka had contrasting opinions from reviewers about its overall style.
 However, its Phylon midsole and flexible outsole offer lightweight comfort, which has been well-received by the majority of its testers.
 One major drawback from this sneaker is the unusually high price tag, but some wearers attested that it is worth it, because of its support features.

 Nike Free Hypervenom Low